The process of electing Conservators of Therfield Heath and Greens is laid out in the Parliamentary Award of 1888.

 Explanation of Royston Residents

 The award also specified the area of Royston that was at that time built upon.
 As Royston has grown, houses have now been built outside this area.
 However, the electorate is defined by the Charity’s 1888 Act of Parliament and that is the area we are required to use.
 In the Award, the people in Royston were defined as ‘the inhabitant ratepayers’.
 ‘Ratepayers’ became an outdated concept with the passage of time and in 1990 an Order was granted to amend the Charity’s 1888 Act, so the reference is now to those who are ‘registered as local government electors’, ie those who are on the electoral role for local government elections.
-That Area was referred to as the Special Drainage District of Royston and the map is posted here.
+That Area was referred to as the Special Drainage District of Royston and the original map is posted here.

 Proposing and seconding of Conservators.